plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 Several browsers, including Firefox and Safari, interfere with Google Analytics and Google Tag Manager tracking.
 Google Analytics and Google Tag Manager are blocked by many adblockers too.
 This makes site owners wonder whether Google Analytics is still useful and whether its stats are accurate.

-The level of Google Analytics blockage varies by industry, audience, devices used and the individual website.
+The level of Google Analytics blockage varies by industry, audience, device used and the individual website.
 In [a previous study](https://markosaric.com/google-analytics-blocking/), I've found that less than 10% of visitors block Google Analytics on foodie and lifestyle sites but more than 25% block it on tech-focused sites.

 But how about a very tech-heavy website with a tech-savvy audience of hackers and developers?
 How many visitors are websites missing for audiences such as Hacker News or Reddit?
 Let's find out.

-## Google Analytics and Plausible Analytics stat comparison
+## Google Analytics and Plausible Analytics stats comparison

-I compared stats between [Plausible Analytics](https://plausible.io/) and Google Analytics to find out.
-I looked at a site with a post trending on Hacker News and Reddit with more than a thousand upvotes and more than a thousand comments.
+I looked at analytics of a site which had a post trending on Hacker News and Reddit with more than a thousand upvotes and more than a thousand comments.

-Google Analytics was installed using the default method while Plausible was installed [using a proxy](https://plausible.io/docs/proxy/introduction) to get the most accurate data and best see the level of blockage.
+I compared stats between [Plausible Analytics](https://plausible.io/) and Google Analytics.
+Google Analytics was installed using the default method while Plausible was installed [using a proxy](https://plausible.io/docs/proxy/introduction) to get the most accurate data on the level of blockage.

-Both tools automatically exclude bots and crawlers so the difference would mostly come from people blocking scripts.
-Here's the data Plausible Analytics shows for that site for the three days in late August 2021 when the traffic was arriving from these sources:
+Both tools automatically exclude bots and crawlers so the difference in stats would mostly come from people blocking the Google Analytics script.
+Here's the data Plausible Analytics shows for the site for the three days in late August 2021 when the traffic was arriving from these sources:

 ![Plausible Analytics stats](/uploads/plausible-analytics-stats-hn-post.png)